ReforgeLab/Nft/README.md

 A comprehensive NFT/collectible standard implementation for the Sui blockchain.

+It aims to provide a similar experience as when to create a Coin/Token in Sui, but for NFTs.
+The goal is to create a standard that is easy to use and understand, while also being flexible enough to accommodate a wide range of use cases.

 ## How to Install
 Add this in your Move.toml file under [dependencies]:
 ```toml